Renting or buying: what's right for you?

 You’ll be paying to own an asset that can increase in value over time

 One of the biggest advantages of buying a home is that your monthly payments will go towards owning a valuable asset.
-The home you that you buy is also likely to increase in value over time, meaning it can sell for more money later on, so the earlier you can buy your first home, the better.
-This is what is meant by “getting on the property ladder”.
+The home you that you buy is also likely to increase in value over time, meaning it can sell for more money later on (although this isn't guaranteed!).

 How can I save for a mortgage while renting?